Inspirateur/binary-greedy-meshing/README.md

 use std::collections::BTreeSet;

 fn main() {
+    // This is a flattened 3D array of u16 in ZXY order, of size 64^3
-    let mut voxels = [0; bgm::CS_P3];
+    // (it represents a 62^3-sized chunk that is padded with neighbor information) let mut voxels = [0; bgm::CS_P3];
     // Add 2 voxels at position 0;0;0 and 0;1;0
     voxels[bgm::pad_linearize(0, 0, 0)] = 1;